Pinnacle-Networks/Pinnacle/docs/content/core_api/apply.md

 `db.apply(model)` tells `pinnacle` to store the model and its metadata in the system.

-If additional configurations, such as training parameters, are added to the `Model` then the `db.apply` command will also train the component on data in Pinnacle.
+If additional configurations, such as training parameters, are added to the `Model` then the `db.apply` command will also train the component on data in pinnacle.

 Read more about `Model` [here](../apply_api/model).